kundudeb/kundudeb.github.io/index.md

 I will be co-organizing the [Beyond Endoscopy Mini Conference](http://www.fields.utoronto.ca/activities/22-23/endoscopy) in April 2023.

+I will be leading a project group at the [Rethinking Number Theory Workshop](https://sites.google.com/view/rethinkingnumbertheory/home) in June 2023.

 ## Expository Talks, Articles and Course Notes

 1. [MSRI Summer School (2017): Automorphic Forms and the Langlands' Program](https://github.com/kundudeb/kundudeb.github.io/blob/master/MSRI_Summer_School__Automorphic_forms_and_the_Langlands_program.pdf)